d-ries/linux-essentials/13_Logging/01_course.md

 ## Journald

 Journald is a service, a process that runs in the background to collect logging events and process them.
-Like any deamon you can check it's current status by using `systemctl status systemd-journald`.
+Like any daemon you can check it's current status by using `systemctl status systemd-journald`.

 ```bash
  student@linux-ess:~$ systemctl status systemd-journald